What Is Confirmation Bias In Psychology, And How Can You Overcome It?

 Researchers believe that everyone experiences some degree of confirmation bias, whether they are conscious of it or not.
 Confirmation bias is a cognitive bias that supports a person’s personal beliefs or feelings.
 It is the mind's way of ignoring everything that does not support our ideas or views.

 In social psychology, confirmation bias, also sometimes called myside bias, is an unconscious tendency not to judge new information objectively.
-In other words, confirmation bias is a psychological phenomenon in which people tend to seek information and evidence supporting their existing beliefs and discount anything that contradicts those beliefs.
+In other words, confirmation bias is a psychological phenomenon in which people tend to seek evidence and information that supports their existing beliefs and discount anything that contradicts those beliefs.

 The psychological advantage of confirmation bias is that it effectively allows individuals to process information and minimize cognitive dissonance that occurs when encountering conflicting viewpoints or information.
 In other words, confirmation bias can make it simpler to think about the world.
-However, unexamined biases can prevent you from seeing and acting on important information or connecting with people who think differently than you, which can limit your opportunities.
+However, unexamined biases can prevent you from seeing and acting on important information or connecting with people who think differently than you.
+This may limit your opportunities or lead to poor decision making.

 There are many ways in which people display confirmation bias.
 For example, two friends might hold different views about the best solution for climate change.
 One supports solar power and reads articles affirming her belief about the need for more investment in solar power.
 The other believes more in the importance of wind power and gravitates toward online articles that prove his position.
 While they both read new stories about climate change, they interpret the news through the lens of their confirmation bias.
 This can make it difficult to see the strengths of opposing arguments.